tomdbar/naqs-for-quantum-chemistry/README.md

 #### TL;DR

+*These notebooks are currently not working due to updates to the underlying OpenFermion and Psi4 packages - I'll fix them!*

 If you don't care for now, and you just want to see it running, here are two links to notebooks that will set-up and run on Colab.
 Just note that Colab will not have enough memory to run experiments on the largest molecules we considered.

 - [run_naqs.ipynb](notebooks/run_naqs.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tomdbar/naqs-for-quantum-chemistry/blob/main/notebooks/run_naqs.ipynb): Run individual experiments or batches of experiments, including those to recreate published results.